SteeltoeOSS/Samples/Connectors/src/MySql/README.md

 ## Running on CloudFoundry

-1. Installed VMware CloudFoundry (optionally with Windows support)
+1. Installed CloudFoundry (optionally with Windows support)

 ## Create MySQL Service Instance on CloudFoundry